Eppie-io/Eppie-CLI/README.md

 Go to the project folder and run **eppie-console** as described above.
 Create your local account with `init` command.
 Create a password and write down your **seed-phrase**.
 Remember, you will _never_ be able to restore it if you lose it.
 Also, _never_ share the seed-phrase with anybody.

 To clarify, the password protects your local database.
-The seed-phrase will be your way to access the decentralized account whenever you want to connect a new device to existing account (that is when the decentralized network is launched for public).
+The seed-phrase will be your way to access the decentralized account whenever you want to connect a new device to existing account.
+That is when the decentralized network is launched.
+Currently decentralized messaging is available on a small testnet, and you cannot connect multiple devices to the same account.

 Go ahead and add an email acount with `add-account -t email`.
 Choose a service and authorize Eppie to access your account in browser.
 Then fill in IMAP/SMTP settings.